Top of Page

 • Identify the intervention(s) or consequence(s) most likely to address the cause of the behavior including social, emotional or trauma-related needs, repair harm, and prevent repeat behaviors.

-• The principal or designee has the final authority to assign interventions and consequences based on the best interest of the school community, including available school resources, and the needs and rights of all involved students or staff harmed, and the rights of the student engaged in inappropriate behavior, in alignment with the SCC.
+• The principal or designee has the final authority to assign interventions and consequences based on the best interest of the school community, including available school resources, and the needs and rights of all involved students or staff harmed, and the rights of the student engaged in the behavior, in alignment with the SCC.

 • Follow the special procedures contained in the Procedural Safeguards section for students with disabilities and students with Section 504 Plans.